Occupation of Iraq (2003–2011): Offensives and counteroffensives

 Beginning 8 November, American and Iraqi forces invaded the militant stronghold of Fallujah in Operation Phantom Fury, killing and capturing many insurgents.
 Many rebels were thought to have fled the city before the invasion.
 US-backed figures put insurgency losses at over 2,000.
 It was the bloodiest single battle for the US in the war, with 92 Americans dead and several hundred wounded.
 A video showing the killing of at least one unarmed and wounded man by an American serviceman surfaced, throwing renewed doubt and outrage at the efficiency of the US occupation.
 The Marine was later cleared of any wrongdoing because the Marines had been warned that the enemy would sometimes feign death and booby-trap bodies as a tactic to lure Marines to their deaths.
 November was the deadliest month of the occupation for coalition troops, surpassing April.

 Another offensive was launched by insurgents during the month of November in Mosul.
 US forces backed by peshmerga fighters launched a counteroffensive which resulted in the Battle of Mosul (2004).
 The fighting in Mosul occurred concurrently with the fighting in Fallujah and attributed to the high number of American casualties taken that month.

 In December, 14 American soldiers were killed and over a hundred injured when an explosion struck an open-tent mess hall in Mosul, where President Bush had spent Thanksgiving with troops the year before.
 The explosion is believed to have come from a suicide bomber.

-After a review of the military strategy in the end of 2004, then commanding general of the MNF-I, General George Casey directed the Coalition forces to shift their focus from fighting insurgents to training Iraqis.
+After a review of the military strategy at the end of 2004, then commanding general of the MNF-I, General George Casey directed the Coalition forces to shift their focus from fighting insurgents to training Iraqis.
 At the time, the Iraqi insurgency was mainly directed against the occupation and it was believed that if the Coalition would reduce its presence then the insurgency would diminish.
 Military planners hoped that national elections would change the perception of being under occupation, stabilize the situation and allow the Coalition to reduce its presence.